DSC-Capstone/dsc-capstone.github.io/lessons/q1/02/index.md

 #### `requirements.txt`

 ```
-├── requirements.txt   <- For reproducing the analysis environment, e.g.
+├── requirements.txt   <- For reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`
 ```

 If I want to run your project from scratch, in addition to all of your code, I need to know which Python packages (and which versions) to install.
 The easiest way to communicate this information to others is through a `requirements.txt` file that contains all Python libraries that were used in your project.
 To create such a file, run `pip freeze > requirements.txt` in your project repository.